Zen (department store)

 ZEN (เซน ดีพาร์ทเมนท์ สโตร์; Simplified Chinese: 先; Pinyin: Xiān) was a chain of two Thai luxury department stores owned by the Central Group, with branches in Thailand and China.
-The final store was re-branded as Central Department Store in 2019.
+The final store was rebranded as Central Department Store in 2019.

 Overview

-ZEN was launched in 1989 as an anchor tenant of the Central World shopping mall in the Pathum Wan District of Bangkok, Thailand.
+ZEN was launched in 1989 as an anchor tenant of the CentralWorld shopping mall in the Pathum Wan District of Bangkok, Thailand.

-A second branch was opened in April 2011 in Shenyang, China as part of the Central Group's planned 18 billion baht expansion into the country.
-It was later closed in 2013.
+A second branch was opened in April 2011 in Shenyang, China, as part of the Central Group's planned 18 billion baht expansion into the country.
+This branch closed in 2013.

-In 2018, three floors of the Zen Department Store in Bangkok were renovated in the hope of bringing more business to the store.
-A new beauty zone was introduced on the first floor.
+In 2018, three floors of the Zen department store in Bangkok were renovated, with a new beauty zone being introduced on the first floor.
 The fourth and fifth floors, encompassing 11,000 square meters, were remodeled to accommodate 300 new brands and fashion shops.

-In 2019, the remaining ZEN location in Bangkok was re-branded, bringing an end to the brand.
+In 2019, the remaining location in Bangkok was renamed Central Department Store, bringing an end to the ZEN brand.